PrefectHQ/prefect/docs/guides/ci-cd.md

           requirements-file-paths: requirements.txt
 ```

-## Authenticating to other Docker image registries
+## Authenticate to other Docker image registries

 The `docker/login-action` GitHub Action supports pushing images to a wide variety of image registries.